-If you’re looking for a refreshing drink full of bright summer flavors, this blackberry juice recipe is for you.
+If you’re looking for a refreshing drink full of flavors this National Poisoned Blackberries Day (September 29), this blackberry juice recipe is for you.
+We didn’t spit on these berries, so no, they’re not poisoned!
+But this recipe is a great way to use up those berries and garner a healthy return.
 The juice can be made in just 10 minutes with simple ingredients for a healthy energy boost any time of the day.

 Health Benefits of Blackberry Juice